Leadership

 Tina Payne Bryson, Ph.D., LCSW, Staff Development Trainer & Mental, Emotional, Social Wellness Consultant

 Each summer, Tina comes to camp to train our staff on many of the revolutionary principles from her books, including her New York Times Bestseller The Whole-Brain Child.
-Staff learn about the power of positive relationships to to change the brain and build resilience, as well as about how behavior is communication so that counselors focus on skill-building and teaching.
-In their time with Tina, our counselors learn the “4 S’s” of helping campers feel safe, seen, soothed, and secure in knowing that they will have someone show up for them and help them feel connected.
+Staff learn how the power of positive relationships change the brain and build resilience, as well as how behavior is communication which helps counselors focus on skill-building and teaching.
+In their time with Tina, our counselors learn the “4 S’s” of helping campers feel safe, seen, soothed, and secure; knowing they will have someone show up for them and help them feel connected.
 From these training experiences, our staff and campers have more positive camp experiences and learn skills that go beyond camp.

 JP Endres, Director Emeritus

 John “JP” Endres is the son of the founders, Cap and Mom Endres.
 In 2001, he and his wife, Cammy, became Director Emeriti after more than 40 years as directors.
 During his tenure, JP developed many of Chippewa’s activities and opened the next chapter of the camp’s tripping program with the first Canadian canoe trip in the 1950s.
-The tennis court still beckons, as do games of washers and stories around the campfire.
 If stories keep us connected, then JP’s stories connect us to Chippewa’s past.
 JP followed in Cap’s footsteps by serving his country in WWII, teaching and coaching, and directing camp for many years.
 He is a graduate of the University of Wisconsin-Madison.

 Cap & Mom Endres, Founders